Eight Limbs of Yoga Find A Yoga Practice Right For You

 Mantra

 Mantra is the fourth of the seven traditional schools of Yoga.
 The term comes from two Sanskrit words: ‘Manas’ (mind) and ‘Trayati’ (liberation).
 The Vedas are replete with mantras for many uses.
-Mantras are Indian Sanskrit energy-based words or sounds which affect change in our awareness and produce changes in reality.
+Mantras are Indian Sanskrit energy-based words or sounds that affect change in our awareness and produce changes in reality.
 We can verbalize or use them mentally.

 Moving Meditation